Theodosia Ivie: Land disputes

-Born Theodosia Stepkin, much of the ancestral land she inherited was in Wapping, on former marsh land which had been drained by the Dutch engineer Cornelius Vanderdelf.
-Ivie's confidence to challenge so many people over titles to land in this area rested largely on an Act of Parliament her ancestors had secured which stated the family owned:
+Born Theodosia Stepkin, Lady Ivie inherited ancestral land in Wapping, on former marsh land drained by the Dutch engineer Cornelius Vanderdelf.
+Ivie's basis for challenging others over land titles rested largely on an act of Parliament (27 Hen.
+8. c.
+35) secured by her ancestors which stated that the family owned:

-It was prime land next to central London and the River Thames, but such was the rapid development in the area that hamlets expanded, and boundaries significantly drifted over time, and hence disputes occurred.
-By successfully challenging both the boundaries of her land, as well as those holding land contiguous to her own, Lady Ivie built up a portfolio of properties in Wapping alone to over 800 messuages – far in excess of her original inheritance.
+The land was located next to central London and the River Thames, and, as such, was prime for rapid development, expansion and shifting boundaries and subject to frequent disputes.
+By defending challenges to the boundaries of her land, as well as successfully challenging boundaries of adjacent properties, Lady Ivie built up a portfolio of properties in Wapping estimated at over 800 messuages – far in excess of her original inheritance.

 In neighbouring Shadwell, where the projector Thomas Neale had transformed the area by making investments, Ivie claimed his entire development fell within her ancestral inheritance and succeeded in taking the land from him.
 Neale immediately launched a legal challenge against Lady Ivie and, in the following trial of 1684, he not only succeeded in getting his Shadwell land restored to him but, in the process, demonstrated to the court that Lady Ivie’s deeds – on which her title depended – were entirely false.
 Two specific deeds Ivie produced were self-evidently forged as they contained elementary and irrefutable errors.
 For instance, the styling of her deeds of 1555 referred to Philip and Mary as being King and Queen of Spain on a date before that had even happened, when Philip and Mary were still Princes of Spain only.
 There was also a witness produced who claimed to have personally observed Lady Ivie working on the forgeries, scribing the initial, ornate opening letters on the deeds.
 At the conclusion of the trial, after Lady Ivie lost Shadwell and faced criminal charges, she took flight, escaping to the Whitefriars liberty where she was beyond the reach of the law.